ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

   * Note: If any context fields are only used to verify blocks within the checkpoint range, then Zebra does not need to keep that context.
 (For example, sprout-only context.)
+* **Chain Tip Updates:**
+  * *Not Required:* Since there is only a single chain, the main chain tip is the unique tip.
+As each checkpoint is verified, it implicitly becomes the main tip.
 * **Main Chain Disk Updates:**
   * *As Above*: Any large context that is required to verify the first non-checkpoint block needs to be stored to disk.